Bilka2/Wiki-scripts/README.md

 check_if_all_prototypes_are_on_page.py - Check if all the prototype types listed in a file are also present on a wiki page.

+infobox-category-change.py - Change category in infoboxes in a list of pages.

 Dependencies:

 * feedparser